Health officials cautiously optimistic about declining COVID statistics

 During a Sunday, May 9 interview, Dr. Jonathan Reiner of George Washington University told CNN he expects this summer to be, "much closer to normal than we've had in a very long time."

-Reiner, a professor of medicine and surgery, went on to say its key that officials keep a close eye on the number of citizens being vaccinated.
+Reiner, a professor of medicine and surgery, went on to say it's key that officials continue to keep a close eye on the number of citizens being vaccinated.
 He explained that once at least 60 percent of adults in the US are vaccinated with at least one dose, COVID-19 cases are likely to plummet.

 CNN notes that currently, according to the Center for Disease Control and Prevention's (CDC) data, more than 34% of the US population is fully vaccinated and nearly 46% of the country has received at least one COVID-19 vaccine dose.